XHCNL-TDT

-XHCNL-TDT is a TelevisaUnivision owned and operated television station in Cadereyta and Monterrey, Nuevo León, Mexico. broadcasting on virtual channel 8.
-Their signal is also available on SKY Mexico satellite system, on channel 152.
-It also airs programming from Univision and Televisa Guadalajara.
+XHCNL-TDT (channel 8), branded as Canal 8 Televisa Monterrey, is a TelevisaUnivision owned-and-operated television station licensed to Cadereyta Jiménez, Nuevo León, Mexico, serving the Monterrey metropolitan area.
+The station's signal is also carried on the Sky México satellite service on channel 152.
+XHCNL broadcasts programming from Univision and XHG Canal 4.

 History

 XHCNL came to air in the late 1980s as an oddity in a large concession primarily awarded to expand Televisa's reach in rural areas.
 In the mid-1990s, it raised its power and became known as "Tu Objetivo Visual", carrying some local programs.
 In 2006, a swap between XEFB and XHCNL resulted in XHCNL becoming Televisa Monterrey (or Monterrey Televisión), the local station for Monterrey with news and local productions.
 It also picked up XEFB's translator in Saltillo, Coahuila.
 On October 27, 2016, the change was reversed, with local programs moving to XEFB (now on virtual channel 4) and Teleactiva moving to channel 34.